Skip to content

 Strengths: Digital Lending, Enterprise, Insurtech, Neobanking, Payments, RegTech

-Poland is the IT centre for Central Europe due to competitive prices and strong math and IT skills.
+Poland is the IT hub for Central Europe due to competitive prices and strong math and IT skills.
 Poland was early to digital financial services, including online lending and mobile payments, for a domestic market of 38m.
-Traditional strengths are being augmented by growth in Crypto Assets, WealthTech and AI.
+Traditional strengths are being augmented by growth in Crypto Assets and WealthTech.

 fintech in spain map